 Artists at work and Painting the GSB – RAIN OR SHINE

-Special drawing events/ meet ups will be announced in June!
+Special drawing events/ meet ups will be announced at artist packet pick up!

 Plein Air Artists must agree to the following rules for the Plein Air event:

 Event will be limited to 40 plein air artists in the 18+ category and is on a first come first serve basis.
 This year we are happy to announce a special Young Artist category for artists 17 and under.
 There is no fee for the young artist category and the same rules apply.